 “It’s a mommy and me trip,” he says as we cruise west.
 We have no real plan.
 We just have a strong desire for some time in the outdoors, a break from our busy urban life.
 “How about Buena Vista?”
 I ask Oliver.
 “Ok!”

 It doesn’t go quite as planned.
-After a tent fiasco, we end up driving down the road in search of a different place to sleep…not what I envisioned, but it works out.
+After a storm causes a tent fiasco, we end up driving down the road in search of a different place to sleep…not what I envisioned, but it works out.
 We still get to enjoy the simple pleasures of camping, like campfire dinners!
 We stay in a yurt one night and a cabin another night at Arrowhead Point.

 I love the simplicity of camping life.
 We spend 95% of our waking hours in the fresh moutain air.

+We check in at the springs.
 The warm pools are surrounded by breathtaking mountain scenery.
 Oliver loves the long, windy slide at the upper pools!
 A sudden afternoon downpour reminds us to take a break.
 We sit in the car and have a picnic before we head down to the lower pools and steam room.

 And yes, we indulge in gooey treats.
 The nutritionist in me wants to skip the marshmallows, but the Girl Scout in me thinks, “What’s a camping trip without campfire-roasted marshmallows?!”
 Plus, it’s hard to say no to this sweet face!

-If you’re looking for a quaint mountain town with plenty of camping options, Buena Vista should be on your list!
+If you’re looking for a quaint mountain town with plenty of camping options and outdoor activities, Buena Vista should be on your list!
 It’s refreshingly small and offers a variety of activities for adventurous travelers!